chromium/chromium/docs/updater/dev_manual.md

 or [Google-internal documentation](go/building-chrome), if you are a Google employee.

-Goma can't be used anymore as of March, 2024.

 #### More release-like builds

 Chromium projects build in debug mode by default.
 Release builds (also called